-Using DESMOND’s virtual slides for in-person sessions
+Using DESMOND’s virtual slides for face-to-face groups

 Feedback from DESMOND Educators